mdxp-js/rehype-mdx-splitwrap/README.md

 ## Skip Examples
 You can tell the plugin to skip processing some parts of your code by adding skip comments.

-- **start-stop**
-  You can add "skip start" and "skip stop" comments in order to temporarily disable splitting your content on the specified `splitComponent`.
-  Note that it is strongly discouraged to stride start and stop comments with your markup, as this might yield unexpected results.
-- **inner**
-  You can add a "skip inner" comment in order to disable splitting inside of a certain component.
-  This is similar to adding "skip start" and "skip stop" as the first and last elements of a component.
-- **outer**
-  You can add a "skip outer" comment in order to disable splitting around a certain component.
-  Additionally, when using a "skip outer" comment for the first or last component of a split, it will be excluded from the `wrapperComponent`.

 ```js
 // Plugin Configuration